 Rulai is an Omni-Channel Enterprise Conversational Computing Platform provider.
 Rooted in academia, the founding team has a combined 200 years experience in AI research, published over 400 research papers and filed over 80 patents in AI.
 Its SaaS platform enables companies to build automated virtual assistants (VAs) for customer service, marketing, sales, logistics, and HR use cases and has been deployed across a wide variety of industries.

-The team of Rulai is made up of industry veterans, researchers and engineers who each have a depth of experience not typically seen in an early stage company.
+Rulai’s team combines industry veterans, researchers and engineers who each have a depth of experience not typically seen in an early stage company.
 The team brings to the table backgrounds in artificial intelligence, machine learning, natural language processing, recommendation systems and customer service and engagement strategies.

 Dr. Truong has over 20 years experience in transforming service platforms and service delivery experiences through AI innovation.
 As Chief Technology Officer of TTEC he drove the strategy and implementation of Virtual Assistant technologies to augment human agent capabilities, increase call center productivity, and deliver better customer experiences.
 He has received 15 patents and numerous service industry awards resulting from the development of differentiated and technology-enabled customer care operations.
 Dr. Truong has a Ph.D. in EE and CS from UC Berkeley, and a M.Sc., EE from University of Calgary.